Google Search Console is a free diagnostic tool offered by Google that helps you monitor your site’s search traffic and identify any issues.

 - If the error message references “Event Markup” or Rich Results, the message means that your events pages are not fully optimized.
 This can occur if, for example, you have only an image on the page with no accompanying text.

 - Don’t worry if you see an error message indicating that some pages on your website are “Indexed, but blocked by robots.txt.”; this is normal with BentoBox sites.
 Any page that is unpublished is added automatically to your website’s robots.txt file, which tells Google not to index it (since it’s unpublished).
-The majority of our clients who receive this message do not need to take any action.
+The majority of our customers who receive this message do not need to take any action.

 If you are unsure about an error, you can always contact your Account Manager, or Support at firstname.lastname@example.org.